morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W89 - Users will turn off their computer while you are working on it.

 **Rule W89A** - Even if you tell them not to.

+#### Rule W90 - Uses will do everything to avoid submitting a support ticket.

+**Rule W90A** - They will spend more time writing a long detailed email to your boss than filling out a support ticket.

+**Rule W90B** - You will be summoned by your boss, who didn't read more than two lines, to explain that email.